ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 auto rebindClone (ScalarType, Dune::index_constant<ID>); // (8)
 ```

-1. The constructor takes a `Dune::CachedLocalBasis` and a vector of coefficients and a shared pointer to the grid elements geometry,
+1. The constructor takes a `Dune::CachedLocalBasis`, a vector of coefficients and a shared pointer to the geometry of the grid elements.
-   additionally the Local function can be tagged with a compile time constant, e.g. `Dune::template index_constant<0>` aka `Dune::Indices::_0`.
+   Additionally, the local function can be tagged with a compile-time constant, e.g., `Dune::template index_constant<0>` or `Dune::Indices::_0`.
-2. This returns a vector of structs of the integration point and its index.
-Therefore the syntax is usually `#!cpp for (const auto& [gpIndex, gp] : localFunction.viewOverIntegrationPoints()) {...}`
+2. This returns a vector of structs representing the integration point and its index.
+Therefore, the syntax is `#!cpp for (const auto& [gpIndex, gp] : localFunction.viewOverIntegrationPoints()) {...}`
-3. Return the order of the local function wrt. the coefficients.
-An id tag can be passed which returns the order wrt a tagged function.
-For details see [Tagging leaf local functions](#tagging-leaf-local-functions).
+3. Returns the order of the local function with respect to the coefficients.
+An id tag can be passed, which returns the order with respect to a tagged function.
+For details, see [Tagging leaf local functions](#tagging-leaf-local-functions).
-4. Return the basis of the local function.
-An id tag can be passed which returns the basis of a specific tagged function.
+4. Returns the basis of the local function.
+An id tag can be passed, which returns the basis of a specific tagged function.
 For details see [Tagging leaf local functions](#tagging-leaf-local-functions).
 5. Returns a reference to the coefficient of the underlying leaf local finite elements.
-An id tag can be passed which returns the basis of a specific tagged function.
-It can return const and non-const reference.
-The non-const version is deactivated, if there are more than one leaf node with the passed id tag.
-For details see [Tagging leaf local functions](#tagging-leaf-local-functions).
+An id tag can be passed, which returns the basis of a specific tagged function.
+It can return a const or non-const reference.
+The non-const version is deactivated, if there is more than one leaf node with the passed id tag.
+For details, see [Tagging leaf local functions](#tagging-leaf-local-functions).
-6. This function is passed through to the given `localBasis`.
-See [Link](localBasis.md)
+6. This function is passed to the given `localBasis`.
+See [link](localBasis.md)
 7. Clones the local function and stores a copy of all leave nodes.
-8. Clones the local function and rebinds the scalar type of the coefficients with id tag ID.
-This becomes hand, if you want to replace doubles with an autodiff type.
+8. Clones the local function and rebinds the scalar type of the coefficients with id tag `ID`.
+This comes in handy if, for example, one wants to replace doubles with an autodiff type.

 The "..." in the `evaluateDerivative` function call refers to several possible variadic templates.
-In action this looks like
+The implementation looks like the following:

 === "Usage with integration point index"